 Prior to breeding, the inbreeding coefficient (IC) scores for generations one through ten should be done.
-ISIC recommends an IC score of 5.0 or lower and a score of 6.5 or lower is considered acceptable at 5 generations.
+ISIC recommends an IC score of 5.0 or lower at 5 generations.
 A copy of the pedigree for the pups will be generated by BRCC as well as the IC scores.
 Please request these be completed when you plan your breeding and use the information as a tool for deciding whether a particular litter should be bred.
 Of course, you are not required to have a litter listing on the website; nevertheless, this information needs to be compiled by the BRCC.
 This includes all litters produced by all approved breeders/stud dog owners, all male and female dogs bred.

 Offspring/progeny: We follow the ISIC recommendation that the number of offspring from a single male should be no more than 35 and the number of offspring for a single female should be no more than 25.
 We also follow the recommendation that the number of grandchildren should be no more than twice the number of offspring during the life of the dog.

 Breeding Age: Dogs are not mature until two to three years of age and cannot be judged with certainty before that time.
 This is also important in regard to genetic disturbances that may show up as a dog ages.
 Therefore, both males and females must be at least 24 months of age before being bred.
 This will allow them the necessary time to become fully mature physically and emotionally.